psilons/pypigeonhole-build/docs/impl_notes.md

 ## Standard Project Structure

-- The project folder name is words connected with -.
-The Python top package name is the project name, replacing - with _ .
-This package name has to be globally unique, otherwise the first encounter wins during import.
-We use the top package name for conda environments as well, 'py' + python version + '_' + top package name.

-- Hard code "src" and "test" folders for source code and testing code.
-  >We don't think the naming freedom of these 2 folders help us anything.

-  >We want to separate src and test completely, not one inside another.

-- For applications, we hard code "bin" folder for start-up and other scripts.
-  We hard code "conf" folder for configurations.

 - we use python code for configurations, rather than a property file.
   The drawback is when we update versions, it's ugly to update the code.
   Maybe AST helps, or externalize version information.
 This is so far the